cmdcolin/oddgenes/README.md

 It can occur in both abnormal and normal biological conditions.
 Transcript with IR often undergo nonsense-mediated decay.

-### Introns in archaea

-The only types of introns known conventionally in archaea are called "bulge-helix-bulge" but recently Group 1 introns have been discovered https://academic.oup.com/nar/advance-article/doi/10.1093/nar/gky414/4999243

 ### Self-splicing RNA

+Normally RNA is spliced by a specialized protein complex called a spliceosome.
+There is also self-splicing RNA where the splicing is done itself with RNA

 The Group 1 intron type mentioned above is a "self splicing" function of RNA not requiring external spliceosome https://en.wikipedia.org/wiki/Group_I_catalytic_intron

 Group 2 and group 3 with similar but different mechanisms also exist

+### Introns in archaea

+The only types of introns known conventionally in archaea are called "bulge-helix-bulge" but recently Group 1 introns have been discovered https://academic.oup.com/nar/advance-article/doi/10.1093/nar/gky414/4999243

 ### Codon tables